Interviewing

 As a result, we achieved a significant improvement in search performance.
 The average search response time decreased by 60%, and our website's overall performance improved, meaning higher user satisfaction and increased conversion rates.”

-Interview Question 2: What’s your approach to troubleshooting and debugging?
+What is a systematic approach to troubleshooting and debugging?

 Bugs and troubleshooting happen at every company, and it’s only a matter of time before you encounter one at this new role too!